Tortoisey1/NTU/README.md

 # NTU CSEC

 Contains past assignments and tutorials with attempted workings

+May contain lecture notes too!